setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 2.1 DOCUMENTATION MOVED
 2.2 DOCUMENTATION MOVED
 3 Shell
 3.1 Bourne shell and use #!/bin/sh not #!/bin/bash.
-First one is in base installation of CentOS, Fedora, *BSD, Solaris, Debian (*buntu), OpenIndiana etc.
+The First one is in base installation of CentOS, Fedora, *BSD, Solaris, Debian (*buntu), OpenIndiana etc.
-3.2 Therefore shell script should be not be written in "bashism" (bash way), but as much as possible in POSIX shell way.
+3.2 Therefore a shell script should be not written in "bashism" (bash way), but as much as possible in POSIX shell way.
-3.3 Prefer shell first and if not possible or simplier then Python 3.x.
+3.3 Prefer shell first and if not possible or simpler, then Python 3.x.

 #### UI

 4.1 because HTML has no rich standard set of components, then we need write components by our selves.
-4.2 IE 11 is still in use, therefore that should be covered too.
+4.2 IE 11 is still in use, therefore, that should be covered too.
 4.3 Prefer CSS tool over JS tools to get UI results.
-4.4 Peacause of http2 push method we use old style resources (css, js) loading.
+4.4 because of http2 push method we use old style resources (css, js) loading.
 Possible to make (if it is not already done) tag library, that does push first for JSP or HTML loading.
 4.5 Therefore and because of webpack we should support in JavaScript node packaging and

 #### Logs

 5.1 Logging should go to tailable file.
-5.2 Logging should be wih size limit, that means logs should be splitted after reaching limit.
+5.2 Logging should be with size limit; that means logs should be split after reaching the limit.
 6 Build tools
 6.1 For Java maven
 6.2 Other build tools and helpers: cmake, ant, make (GNU?)
 6.3 Webpack build tool for frontend tools.
-6.4 Reporting building with maven using maven site, where site have integrated reports: JavaDoc (for main and test code), pitest, OWASP dependencies check, JaCoCo unit test coverage, style check, version notes, todo notes, findbugs.
+6.4 Reporting building with maven using maven site, where site has integrated reports: JavaDoc (for main and test code), pitest, OWASP dependencies check, JaCoCo unit test coverage, style check, version notes, todo notes, findbugs.

 #### JavaScript (JS)

 7.1 Prefer ECMAScript 6 - "Pure JS".
 Newer standards added a lot of other keywords and possibilities.
 Some of them make code reading harder!
-7.2 Prefer Pure JS over TypeScript.
+7.2 Prefer Pure JS to TypeScript.
 7.3 Prefer code without "prototype".
-Just create object and add properties.
+Just create an object and add properties.
 7.4 Frontent JS
 7.4.1 Use layered architecture: resources at bottom for data access and data fixing and normalization, service layer top on that for ...
-7.4.2 Prefer two way datapinging over event dispatch-catch.
+7.4.2 Prefer two-way data binding over event dispatch-catch.

 #### Java

 8.1.
-Prefer in solutions write code withoud interfaces.
-Iterfaces are for framweorks or plugins, where N number of third parties should implement something.
+Prefer solutions to write code without interfaces.
+Interfaces are for frameworks or plugins, where N number of third parties should implement something.
 8.2.
 Java fail length up to 512 lines and line length 110.